epics-e3/require3/README.md

 The main changes are the following.
 In all cases we have removed support for EPICS base 3.x, as well as VxWorks.
 Other changes

-* require.c: We have changed the way that versioning is handled to include the option of build numbers, which we have found are necessary to handle some dependency issues.
+* `require.c`: We have changed the way that versioning is handled to include the option of build numbers, which we have found are necessary to handle some dependency issues.
+We are also more restrictive for version numbering; for example, we do not use the syntax `require module,1.3+`.
 See the above documentation.
-* driver.makefile: A lot of simplifications have been added based on ESS's requirements (in particular, not needing to have EPICS base 3.x and 7.x together).
+* `driver.makefile`: A lot of simplifications have been added based on ESS's requirements (in particular, not needing to have EPICS base 3.x and 7.x together).
 There are also a number of additions to allow some extra flexibility in installing e.g. header files.
-* iocsh.bash: We have replaced the PSI startup script `iocsh` with an ESS version, `iocsh.bash`.
+* `iocsh.bash`: We have replaced the PSI startup script `iocsh` with an ESS version, `iocsh.bash`.

 # Original PSI README